The Sheriff Just Posted an Eviction Order on my Door

-Second, you will have to file a formal request to the court, called a “Motion to Reinstate.”
+Second, you will have to file a formal request to the court, called a "Motion to Reinstate."
 (See the sample form Motion #1 by downloading the packet).

 Call 2-1-1 (or 206-461-3610 for TTY) to ask about agencies in your area that give emergency help to cover rent.

 If you have all the money listed in the eviction judgment (rent + fees + court costs + attorneys' fees), contact the landlord (or landlord's lawyer) to let them know you want to pay to reinstate the lease and you plan to file a "Motion to Reinstate."

 After you pay the landlord (or if you offer all the money and the landlord refuses to accept it), you can file your Motion to Reinstate at the courthouse.
 Ask the court clerk how to schedule a hearing in front of a judge about your Motion.
 At that hearing, you should ask the judge to sign the sample Order #1.
 If the judge approves your motion and signs that order, the sheriff's notice should be stopped and you should get to stay.
 You may have to give the sheriff a copy of the judge's order.
 You will then have to keep paying all your rent on time every month, or the landlord may evict you again.